matthewsaum/Ansible-iRODS4.1.10/README.md

 I use this for test server creation and dumping.
 Possibly useful for training environments.
 If you want to use this operationally, I would review the SQL Database section in the ICAT setup.
 It is not exactly "secure"

+## The python script for user prompting
+My python script will create a hosts file called ./pyHosts that is has sensitive fields sanitized.
+It fills in variable fields for you, based on the variables required by different roles.

+Naturally, it is currently tailored towards my iRODS install roles.

 ## A quick breakdown of the setup
 This is for iRODS 4.1.10 and CentOS 7.3
 It uses iptables, not firewall-cmd.